HMS Alert (1856): Disposal and remains

 CGS Alert was laid up in November 1894 and sold, the bill of exchange being forwarded to the Admiralty, since she was still officially on loan, the total sum being 814 pounds, 2 shillings and 7 pence.
-The ship was probably broken up at an undisclosed location.
+It was burned on the flats at Beauport but frame was sold for reuse.

 The figurehead, wheel and other remains are part of the Musée de la civilisation's collections in Quebec City.

 Legacy

 CFS Alert, a Canadian military listening post, Alert, Nunavut the world's northernmost continuously inhabited settlement, and Alert Bay, British Columbia, are named after the ship.